avielgoh/WDI-Project-5-GA-Check-In/README.md

 ## Links

-Check out the project site - [http://gacheckin.herokuapp.com](http://gacheckin.herokuapp.com)
+Check out the project site - [http://gacheckindemo.herokuapp.com](http://gacheckindemo.herokuapp.com)

-*The live web application as used by General Assembly can be found at:* [TBC](TBC)
+*Note: the live web application as used by General Assembly is hosted elsewhere*

 ## Approach / design notes